 He glares at me and I change my position in my chair.
 He laughs seeing my reaction.

-“Calah, don’t you go troubling her already and please try to be less funny….remember she is new here as well as nervous right now and she is not used to your ways, honey.”
-She made uncle smile.
+“Calah, don’t you go troubling her already, and please try to be less funny….remember she is new here and nervous right now.
+She is not used to your ways, honey.”
+She made her uncle smile.

 “Allen, please you could talk to me now.
-I am sorry about him but he is always so jolly and jokey that you could hardly prevent yourself rolling over.”
+I am sorry about him but he is always so jolly that you could hardly prevent yourself from rolling over.”

 “It’s okay Aunt Julie.
 I was going to laugh myself too.
 It was the seventh rainy day in the row after my mother got a fever.
 Even though my uncle provided for us after my father’s death, still times were hard.
 The dark sky and thunder roaring were not the only things frightening me.
 I was alone at home.
 I was playing with stones when my nurse approached and said, “Allen how many times I have to tell you to study…you know how much your aunt and uncle work hard to pay for what we have.
 Go!”
 I was afraid of my nurse so I went in to do my homework.
 The electricity went out with the wind and a splash of thunder.
 I lightened up a torch.
 Suddenly I heard ma’s scream.
 I didn’t know what to do.
 I call my nurse but until I return, she was taking her last breath.
 She asked my nurse to contact my uncle in England and inform him.
 I screamed and ran to hid under the table.
 The next four weeks, I spent in despair.
 I was wild as it was quite unexpected for me.
 My nurse took me in and four days later you called her.
 Aunt, I am sorry for causing any trouble.”